 Despite achieving incredible things in her sport, in particular some remarkable comebacks, privately Kelly suffered from serious mental health problems.
 Her frequent physical injuries also had a psychological effect culminating in a breakdown in the run up the World Championships before her Olympic triumph.
 It was after retirement that she opened up, one of the first public figures to do so, about her battle with depression, suicidal thoughts and self-harm.
 Kelly has since became a champion for greater awareness and support in all areas of life.

 Alongside a personal look at mental health, Kelly also looks at what individuals and organisations need to do to help themselves and each other.
 She also looks at the ups and downs of her career on and off the track, at what kept her going, and with humour and insight considers what it takes to achieve your goals.
 Drawing on her time with the Army as well as her athletics career she looks at effective team building, planning and preparation, as well as the importance of physical and mental health and wellbeing.

-Kelly Holmes was awarded an MBE for services to the Army, Kelly has more recently returned to the military after being appointed Honorary Colonel of the Royal Armoured Corps, the first time anyone has ever been awarded such an appointment.
+Awarded an MBE for her services to the Army, Kelly has more recently returned to the military after being appointed Honorary Colonel of the Royal Armoured Corps, the first time anyone has ever been awarded such an appointment.
 She has founded the Dame Kelly Holmes Trust to support both retired athletes and disadvantaged young people.
 She was an Ambassador for London 2012 and patron of several charities.
-She founded a multi-million pound programme for British women athletes, chairs her own charitable trust, is President of Commonwealth Games England, and has even opened her own cafe in her home town in Kent.
+She founded a multi-million pound programme for British women athletes, and even opened her own cafe in her home town in Kent.
 She hosts her own mental health-themed podcast, and is author of a clutch of books, including Black, White & Gold and Just Go For It!: 6 simple steps to achieve success, and Running Life: Mindset, fitness & nutrition for positive wellbeing, the latter being named a Telegraph Sports Book of the year.